oszuidwest/zwfm-babbel/README.md

 # Babbel

-Audio bulletin generator for radio automation systems.
-Combines news stories with station-specific jingles to create ready-to-air bulletins.
+Headless REST API for generating radio news bulletins.
+Combines news stories with station jingles to create ready-to-air audio files.

-## What it does
+## Overview

-Babbel is an HTTP API that generates audio news bulletins.
-Upload news stories once, then generate bulletins with the right jingles for each radio station.
+Babbel is a headless API-only system designed for integration with existing newsroom workflows and front-ends.
+It provides REST endpoints for managing stations, stories, and bulletin generation.
+No built-in UI - bring your own front-end or integrate directly with your systems.

+Works with any radio automation system that can fetch audio via HTTP (mAirList, RadioDJ, PlayoutONE, StationPlaylist, etc.) and any newsroom system that can make HTTP requests.

 ## Features

-- Multiple radio stations with their own jingles and settings
-- Story scheduling by date and weekday
-- Automatic audio mixing with FFmpeg
-- REST API for integration with automation systems
+- **Headless API** - REST API designed for integration, no built-in UI
-- Local auth or OAuth/OIDC (Microsoft, Google)
-- Role-based access control
+- **Single or multi-station** - Manage one or multiple stations
+- **Station branding** - Custom jingles and audio identity per station
+- **Story scheduling** - Air dates and weekday scheduling
+- **Voice management** - Multiple newsreaders with station preferences
+- **Audio processing** - FFmpeg-based mixing and normalization
+- **Direct audio URLs** - Automation systems can fetch bulletins directly

 ## Installation